zdxiaoda/ml-fastvlm-webui/README.md

 ## Acknowledgements

 This codebase builds upon multiple open-source contributions.
-Please see [ACKNOWLEDGEMENTS](ACKNOWLEDGEMENTS) for more details from the original project.
+See [ACKNOWLEDGEMENTS](ACKNOWLEDGEMENTS) in the original project for more details.

 ## License

-Please check out the repository [LICENSE](LICENSE) before using the provided code and [LICENSE_MODEL](LICENSE_MODEL) for the released models (if applicable to the models you download).
+Before using the provided code, please review the repository [LICENSE](LICENSE) and [LICENSE_MODEL](LICENSE_MODEL) for the released models (as applicable to the models you download).